With Godly Navigation

 Be humble.
 Finding contentment with godly navigation.

-What I learn is that God places me where I am supposed to be.
+What I learned is that God places me where I am supposed to be.

 If I fall into the trap of thinking that I should be somewhere else, then envy and jealousy with coveting can spark.